Wind Advisory from SAT 12:00 PM CDT until SAT 7:00 PM CDT

-Wind Advisory from SAT 12:00 PM CDT until SAT 7:00 PM CDTUpdated
+Wind Advisory from SAT 12:00 PM CDT until SAT 7:00 PM CDTNew

 PRECAUTIONARY/PREPAREDNESS ACTIONS…